-Overthinking and being a Highly Sensitive Person seems synonymous, doesn’t it?
-Thinking deeply about things is not always bad, but when a Highly Sensitive Person keeps on overthinking about every minute thing, then it’s a sign that they need to put a stop to it.
+Overthinking and being a Highly Sensitive Person often go hand in hand.
+Thinking deeply about things is not always bad, but when a Highly Sensitive Person keeps overthinking about even the smallest things, then it’s a sign that they need to put a stop to it.

 As a Highly Sensitive Person, we know that our depth of processing is more advanced than that of other people.
 What this means is we think deeply.
 We process a multitude of stimuli around us like sounds, smells, colors, and the energies of other people.
 The ability to absorb things and examine them deeply could result in worry, stress, and overthinking.